 In [8, 9], e-learning environment is detailed as the follows.
 E-learning is seen as a future worldwide application as it promotes life long learning by enabling learners to learn anytime, anywhere and at the learner's pace [10].
 It is necessary to understand the role changes for all participants from the traditional teaching classroom to online universal virtual teaching venues.
 Traditional teaching classrooms involve lecturers/instructors, students/learners, and supporting personnel for administration purpose.
 E-learning classrooms have no meaning of traditional classrooms instead of various networked-computer platforms.
 All the activities are transacted by the universal network, usually the Internet.
 Likely the lecturers/instructors, students/learners, and administration personnel are needed to be involved.
 Because e-learning environment is heavily relying on IT technology, experts/technicians of IT support are definitely needed to facilitate all processes of e-learning.
-Figure 1 shows the traditional relationships between lecturers/instructors, students/learners and admin personnel for traditional teaching classrooms.
-Figure 2 shows the relationships between lecturers/instructors, students/learners.
+Thus, four types of identity are needed for an e-learning system.
+There are students' identities (SID), lecturers' /instructors' identities (LID), admin personnel's identities (AID) and technical experts' identities (TID).